Have a super large bridal party?

 - An even better way to alleviate this is to stagger the bridal party on a staircase – this causes the people to be distributed vertically rather than horizontally, allowing their faces to fill the frame more.

-- Let’s be honest, weddings are a big celebration, and that usually involves alcohol (especially for the fellas 😉 ).
+- Let’s be honest, weddings are a big celebration, and that usually involves alcohol.
 I totally encourage having a good time on your wedding day, but I would recommend keeping the drinking to a minimum until after the bridal party photos are finished.
-It’s already a challenge to arrange & direct a group of 20+ people (and make sure that everyone is listening to instructions, looking at the camera, with their eyes open & smiling at the same time), but that gets even tougher when the subjects are drunk and inattentive.
+It’s already a challenge to arrange & direct a group of 20+ people (and make sure that everyone is listening to instructions, looking at the camera, with their eyes open & smiling at the same time), but that gets even tougher when the subjects are tipsy and inattentive.
 If you choose to drink before the photos, that’s totally fine, please just ask your bridal party to be respectful & attentive until the photos are done – then they’re completely welcome to party it up!

-- With a large bridal party, it could easily take 15+ minutes for each person to proceed down the aisle separately.
-If your aisle is wide enough, you could consider asking the bridesmaids & groomsmen to enter in pairs, with their “walking partner”, to speed things along.
+- With a large bridal party, it could easily take 15+ minutes for everyone to proceed down the aisle separately.
+If your aisle is wide enough, you could consider asking the bridesmaids & groomsmen to enter in pairs (or triples), with their “walking partner”, to speed things along.

 - Similarly, the reception introductions could take a long time if they enter in pairs.
 If you’d like to save time, you could ask your DJ to introduce all the bridesmaids as a group and all the groomsmen as a group.

 - As we all know, florals aren’t cheap, and with 8+ bridesmaids, that can quickly add up.
 Consider choosing a smaller or simpler bouquet for your girls and splurging on your own.
 They’ll still look gorgeous when they’re all together and an added benefit: they’re lighter for the girls to hold!

 Read more helpful wedding planning blog posts here.

 October 18, 2018